 Getting back to CppUnit – I recently updated my personal feature/cmake branch with a few fixes to the CMake build system (rebasing it on the current master branch and eliminating some build failures of the Qt Testrunner on Windows).
 I will try and submit them to the official Git repository ASAP.

 And now… back to work.
-Which in this case means extensively gaming Metal Gear Solid V while listening to its amazing soundtrack (like this one: Metal Gear Solid V Soundtrack – A Phantom Pain)
+Which in this case means extensively gaming Metal Gear Solid V while listening to its amazing soundtrack.

 Today I progressed one step further to freedom.
 Yes, I deleted my Facebook account once and for all.
 After retreating from Facebook for the first time last year and leaving approx. 135 “friends” behind I really began to feel better.
 Twitter?
 What the hell did I need a Twitter account for??
 I mean – seriously!
 I never really used it anyway, so, yes, I sent it to data hell and that’s exactly where it belongs.
 The same goes for Google+ and all the other useless stuff people and companies only use to spy on others!